 In the morning or during the day, we say good morning, in the evening we say good evening.

-When you leave someone in the evening to go home or leave a business or end a conversation or email, you can say good night.
+When you leave someone in the evening to go home, or leave a shop, or end a conversation or an email, you can say good evening.

 Have good evening.
 Have a good evening.

-When we leave a place or when we leave someone, we say goodbye.
+When you leave a place or someone, you say goodbye.

 Au revoir in English is goodbye or Bye Bye.

-Another essential word to know in French, you certainly know it, but politeness is really very important in France.
+Another essential word to know in French, as you probably know, but politeness is really very important in France.

 This word, remember it well, is thank you.